SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ```
 cif see VIA2
 ```
 ![Screenshot from 2023-09-17 15-55-59](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/ccd545d9-c4f3-4571-919b-9073630b5ff8)

 ## Load SKY130 tech rules for DRC Challenges

 * First load the poly file by load poly.mag on tkcon window.
-* Finding the error by mouse cursor and find the box area, Poly.9 is violated due to spacing between polyres and poly.
+* Finding the error by mouse cursor and finding the box area, Poly.9 is violated due to spacing between polyres and poly.

 ![Screenshot from 2023-09-17 15-56-44](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/a8e7dfc9-e455-44a3-befe-269c223d8066)

 * We find that the distance between regular polysilicon & poly resistor should be 22um but it is showing 17um and still no errors .
-We should go to sky130A.tech file and modify as follows to detect this error.
+We should go to sky130A.tech file and modify it as follows to detect this error.

 ![266859841-0d199111-ded8-4193-a024-544227ab142c](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/d11dfb0d-3e65-4b9d-a812-a53c2d508a8c)